Body

 Caption

-The grid of stories will enable direct connections between what are now widely dispersed practices and practitioners.
-PACESETTERS' Library of Practice will be a living and growing base for collaboration and experimentation
+The Map of projects and grid of their stories enables direct connections between what are now widely dispersed practices and practitioners.
+PACESETTERS' Library of Practice is a living and growing base for collaboration and experimentation

 Who is calling?